 A pancreas that is underperforming due to inflammation does not process fats very well which can lead to hyperlipidaemia (fat in the blood).
 This can be assessed by a blood sample, checking for canine Pancreatic Lipase Immunoreactivity (cPLI) concentrations (2).
 Higher levels are a sign the pancreas isn’t functioning as well as it should be and therefore fats are generally blamed.

 Now this is very much the case if these fats are cooked at high temperatures such as those found in extruded kibble whereas unprocessed fats, like those found in raw foods do not tax the pancreas.

 There are also other professionals and manufacturers that do not blame fats when it comes to dogs and pancreatitis.
 In fact they blame the common high carbohydrate diet (kibble).
 This is because, although dogs can digest them, they have ZERO requirements for carbohydrates at any life stage that we know of (3).

-Dogs that suffer with immune responses to seleced proteins, antigens in the body target the digestive tract, including the pancreas which may cause acute pancreatitis (13).
+Dogs that suffer from immune responses to selected proteins, antigens in the body target the digestive tract, including the pancreas which may cause acute pancreatitis (13).

 A Dog’s main energy source

 Dogs aren’t like humans, they are facultative carnivores which means they thrive on a meat based diet (meats/organs/fats) but can utilise some plant matter as a way to survive.